primiano/perfetto-docs/docs/concepts/buffers.md

 The sizing of the shared memory buffer depends on:

-* The scheduling charateristics of the underlying system, i.e. for how long the tracing service can be blocked on the scheduler queues.
+* The scheduling characteristics of the underlying system, i.e. for how long the tracing service can be blocked on the scheduler queues.
 This is a function of the kernel configuration and nice-ness level of the `traced` process.
 * The max write rate of all data sources within a producer process.